Zar-rok/RandoMetal/README.md

 # RandoMetal
 Simple script to randomly play a metal music.

-Need Bs4 and Selenium to work.
+Need Bs4, Selenium and Requests to work.